A rider on a Class 2 electric bike riding legally on a paved road under city trees

 4. Visibility is Your Superpower

 E-bikes move faster than regular bikes, giving others less time to react.
 Make yourself impossible to miss.
 Use bright lights on both the front and rear of your bike during the day.
 Wear bright or reflective clothing, even in daylight.
 This is one of the most effective ways to stay safe, supported by crucial e-bike safety guidelines.
+For additional safety recommendations, consult the NHTSA Bicycle Safety Guidelines and check your local DMV or Department of Transportation for region-specific e-bike rules.

 Navigating the Gray Areas: Can You Ride Electric Bikes Here?